gaginton/guidance/README.md

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is using NPM and Bit.
+It is using NPM, Firebase and Bit.

 Check if the terminal is running node, zsh or bit.
-Deployments and analytics are through Firebase.

-Need to fix error.
-Keep re-running:
+If you encounter an area with bit commands do not work, run:
 * export PATH=$HOME/bin:$PATH
+Then either run:
+* bit start
+OR
 * npx @teambit/bvm install

 ## Available Scripts
 In the project directory, you can run these common npm commands:
 * npm i -- you know what it does!
-* npm start -- runs app in dev mode on http://localhost:3000
+* npm start -- runs app in dev mode on local host
 * npm run build -- makes a build of the app for deployment
 * firebase deploy -- deploys the latest build